Updated on April 9, 2025.

 Stages of macular degeneration

 Macular degeneration progresses over time.
 There are three stages: early, intermediate, and late.
 These stages are categorized by the size and number of drusen, which are fatty, yellow deposits beneath the retina.
-Although drusen don’t cause macular degeneration, the presence of these deposits ups your risk for the condition.
+Although drusen don’t cause macular degeneration, the presence of these deposits raises your risk for the condition.

-Early: Vision loss is unlikely during the early stage of macular degeneration, a period where drusen are about the width of a human hair.
+Vision loss is unlikely during the early stage of macular degeneration, a period where drusen are about the width of a human hair.
 Drusen are detected and measured during an eye exam, making regular examinations important.

-Intermediate: By this point, drusen are large and there may be changes in the pigment of the retina.
+By this point, drusen are large and there may be changes in the pigment (color) of the retina.
 These changes cannot be detected with the naked eye; an eye exam is necessary.
 Although vision loss during the intermediate stage is possible, it may not be noticeable.

-Late: During the later stages of macular degeneration, vision loss becomes apparent.
+During the later stages of macular degeneration, vision loss becomes apparent.
 This loss of sight is caused in one of two ways: the deterioration of the macula and surrounding tissue (dry) or leakage of abnormal blood vessels into the macula (wet).

 Causes and risk factors